 The last two scenarios they walked us through were a bus, which, instead of a dull roar, was more of intermittent loud noises and audible conversations, and an office that had no loud noises and just loud conversation.

 As you'd expect, the headphones blocked out the dull roar just fine, but Sony made the claim that the headphones would allow voices to pass through … which didn't happen.
 This is done so that if someone is talking to you – or, worse, yelling at you to get your attention before you get hit by a car while walking on the street – you can actually hear them.
 But this mode simply didn't work, either there during the demo or when I used them around town.

 The mode that we did find impressive, however, is what Sony is calling Quick Attention Mode.
 When you use your hand to cup the right speaker, the volume drops immediately and the exterior microphone channels all incoming noise into the headset.
 This could be useful if you're waiting to hear important information about a gate change at the airport or if you want to have a brief conversation with someone without taking off your headphones.

 Overall the noise cancelling works well, and while it doesn't work quite the way Sony claims it will, it's near as good as Bose's QuietComfort 35s are with the added perk of Quick Attention Mode.

-Music playback-wise, it's a similar story: the Sony MDR-1000X are darn impressive (I'd even use the word "outstanding" here) … but it comes with the caveat that you won't get the most out of them unless you're using a Sony device.
+Music playback-wise, it's a similar story: the Sony MDR-1000X are darn impressive – we even use the word "outstanding" here.

 Music transmitted via LDAC, on the other hand, is amazing however the only players that support it are Xperia Z series phones (Z3 or later), Hi-Res models of Walkman, 4K Sony TVs, AV receivers and its wireless speakers.